 \section{Abstract}

-This paper investigates the connection between the chemotaxis--Navier--Stokes system with porous medium type nonlinear diffusion and the Hele--Shaw problem in $\mathbb{R}^d$ ($d\geq2$).
-First, we prove the global-in-time existence of weak solutions for the Cauchy problem of the chemotaxis-Navier-Stokes system with the general initial data, uniformly in the diffusion range $m\in [3,\infty)$.
-Then, we rigorously justify the Hele--Shaw limit for this system as $m\rightarrow\infty$, showing the convergence to a free boundary problem of Hele--Shaw type, where the bacterium (cell) diffusion is governed by the stiff pressure law.
-Moreover, the complementarity relation characterizing the limiting bacterium (cell) pressure via a degenerate elliptic equation is verified by a novel application of the Hele--Shaw framework.
+This paper investigates the connection between the chemotaxis-Navier-Stokes system with porous medium type nonlinear diffusion and the Hele-Shaw problem in $\mathbb{R}^d$ ($d\geq2$).
+First, we prove the global-in-time existence of weak solutions for the Cauchy problem of the chemotaxis-Navier-Stokes system with general initial data, uniformly in the diffusion range $m\in [3,\infty)$.
+In particular, this existence result does not require additional structural assumptions on the chemotactic sensitivity $\chi(c)$ and the oxygen consumption rate $f(c)$, and remains valid in arbitrary dimensions.
+Then, we rigorously justify the Hele-Shaw limit for this system as $m\rightarrow\infty$, showing the convergence to a free boundary problem of Hele-Shaw type, where the bacterium (cell) diffusion is governed by the stiff pressure law.
+Moreover, the complementarity relation characterizing the limiting bacterium (cell) pressure via a degenerate elliptic equation is verified by a novel application of the Hele-Shaw framework.

 {\bf Keywords.} Chemotaxis-Navier-Stokes system; Nonlinear diffusion; Global existence; Hele-Shaw problem. \\ 2020 {\bf MSC.} 35A01; 35B40; 35B44; 35K55; 76D27; 92C17.